apache/metron/metron-stellar/stellar-common/README.md

     * arguments... - object(s)
   * Returns: A formatted string.

+### `FUZZY_LANGS`
+  * Description: Returns a list of IETF BCP 47 available to the system, such as en, fr, de.
+  * Returns: A list of IEF BGP 47 language tag strings

 ### `FUZZY_SCORE`
   * Description: Returns the Fuzzy Score which indicates the similarity score between two strings.
 One point is given for every matched character.
 Subsequent matches yield two bonus points.
 A higher score indicates a higher similarity.
   * Input: